-Outside of a controlled trial environment, making the switch to buprenorphine as an antidote for methadone will require significant effort on the part of hospital pharmacists.
-Automated dispensing cabinets in the emergency department would need to be pre-loaded with IV buprenorphine, and extensive education on the dose, administration, and patient-centered benefits would need to be delivered to both nurses and physicians.
+Outside of a controlled trial environment, making the switch to buprenorphine as an antidote for methadone would require significant effort on the part of hospital pharmacists.
+Automated dispensing cabinets in the emergency department would need to be pre-loaded with IV buprenorphine, and extensive education on the dose, administration and patient-centered benefits would need to be delivered to both nurses and physicians.

 To access my free download area with 20 different resources to help you in your practice, go to pharmacyjoe.com/free.